overtone/emacs-live/packs/stable/lang-pack/lib/js2/README.md

 React and JSX
 ======

-The currently recommended solution is to install Emacs 27 (still in development, you can [build from source](http://git.savannah.gnu.org/cgit/emacs.git/tree/INSTALL.REPO) or e.g. install a snapshot from a [PPA](https://launchpad.net/~ubuntu-elisp/+archive/ubuntu/ppa)) and
+The currently recommended solution is to install Emacs 27 (you can [build from source](http://git.savannah.gnu.org/cgit/emacs.git/tree/INSTALL.REPO) or e.g. install a snapshot from a [PPA](https://launchpad.net/~ubuntu-elisp/+archive/ubuntu/ppa)) and